By the Numbers

 Infrastructure totals 22 buildings, which includes seven residence halls, on an attractive 128-acre campus.

-Madison County is the largest producer of Wayne State College students in Nebraska, followed by Douglas County and Wayne County.
+Douglas County is the largest producer of Wayne State College students in Nebraska, followed by Madison County and Wayne County.

 Woodbury County is the largest producer of Wayne State College students in Iowa.

-There are more than 14,500 Wayne State College alumni in the state of Nebraska.
+There are approximately 15,000 Wayne State College alumni in the state of Nebraska.
 There are more than 3,300 in Iowa.
-The next three largest concentrations of alumni are in South Dakota, Colorado and California.
-There are more than 24,500 total Wayne State College alumni.
+The next three largest concentrations of alumni are in South Dakota, Colorado, and California.
+There are more than 25,000 total Wayne State College alumni.

 The Wayne State College Library has more than 350,000 volumes housed in more than 75,000 square feet.
 The library has 60 laptops available for students to check out to use in a totally wireless environment.
 Online access is provided to 40,000 journals and approximately 200,000 e-books.
 The library’s special collections include the Val Peterson papers, the Robert Zahniser film collection and the Children’s Book Examination Center.